l2beat/earl/.changeset/chilly-lemons-fold.md

 'earljs': patch
 ---

-Control.assert type changed from never to void.
-Added Control.fail.
+`Control.assert` type changed from never to void.